utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 ## Naming
 You can and should name your properties kotlin style camelCase.
 But for a more natural feel and more consistent code in GDScript when using kotlin properties from GDScript, your properties are actually registered as snake_case.
 So if you want to use your kotlin property `someFlag` use it from GDScript with `some_flag`.

+## Exporting
+To export your property (make it visible in the inspector), add the annotation `@Export` to your property.
+A property can only be annotated with `@Export` and thus exported, if the type inherits `godot.Reference`, is a CoreType or a primitive.

 ## Default Values
-If you define a default value for a property and `visibleInEditor` (more on that later) is set to `true`, the default value will be set in the `inspector`.
+If you define a default value for a property and the property is exported with `@Export`, the default value will be set in the `inspector`.

-!!! note ""
+!!! warning ""
     If you set a default value in code and a different value in the `inspector` the value of the `inspector` will override the value in code after `init` and before `_enter_tree`!
     A default value can **only** contain compile time constants and only References to compile time constants!
 Better you only use refs where you have no other choice like for Enums.
     We try to catch all wrong references during compilation and throw a corresponding exception, but we may have missed some cases which then only occur during runtime.